teknolojikpanda/AI-Code-Review-For-Bitbucket/GUARDRAILS_PLAN.md

 9. Surface cumulative AI vendor latency/error stats per endpoint so operators can justify switching models/providers if reliability drops.

 ### 5. Admin Controls (Pause/Cancel)
-1. Extend Progress REST resource with POST endpoints to pause/resume the scheduler and cancel individual queued/running reviews.
+1. Extend Progress REST resource with POST endpoints to pause/resume the scheduler and cancel individual queued/running reviews. _(Pause/resume implemented; cancel remaining)_
 2. Update admin UI to list queued + running items with buttons for these actions.
 3. Persist scheduler state (active, paused, draining) plus operator metadata in AO so the setting survives restarts and appears in progress timelines/audit logs.
 4. Add permission checks + audit events so only global admins can pause/cancel and every action is traceable (who, when, which PR/repository, reason).